twistedecho21/Tip-calculator/README.md

 # Tip-calculator
-Tells you what each person should pay
+Tells you what each person should pay and what percentage tip.